Climate

-Recognised native minority languages in Germany are Danish, Low German, Low Rhenish, Sorbian, Romany, North Frisian and Saterland Frisian; they are officially protected by the European Charter for Regional or Minority Languages.
-The most used immigrant languages are Turkish, Arabic, Kurdish, Polish, Greek, Serbo-Croatian, Bulgarian and other Balkan languages, as well as Russian.
-Germans are typically multilingual: 67% of German citizens claim to be able to communicate in at least one foreign language and 27% in at least two.[232]
+Danish, Low German, Low Rhenish, Sorbian, Romany, North Frisian, and Saterland Frisian are among the native languages of minorities that are officially protected in Germany under the European Charter for Regional or Minority Languages.
+Turkish, Arabic, Kurdish, Polish, Greek, Serbo-Croatian, Bulgarian, and other Balkan languages, as well as Russian, are the most common immigrant languages.
+Germans tend to be multilingual: 67 percent of them claim to be able to communicate in at least one foreign language, and 27% in at least two.

 Other Condition